yijunyu/vscode-fast/README.md

 ]
 ```

-3. Select a pre-trained model from the "Model:" drop-down list in the "Configuration" window, which will generate an HTML file to be opened in a WebView window as a tab next to the code editor;
+3. Select a pre-trained model from the "Model:" drop-down list in the "Configuration" window, which will generate an HTML file to be opened in a WebView window as a tab next to the code editor.
+After the selection, try not to move your
+mouse away so it will open the HTML page after a few seconds.

 INFO.
 The colors of the tokens are assigned according to the attention score of the token for the neural network to predict the classification.
-The closer it is on the spectrum to Red, the more important (red score = 1); the closer it is on the spectrum to blue, the less important (blue score = 0).
-For your information, this spectrum is called Hue in the HSB color scheme.
+The closer it is on the spectrum to Red, the more important (red score = 1); the closer it is on the spectrum to the
+background color (e.g., white), the less important it is (white score = 0).
+For your information, this spectrum is called Hue-Saturation-Brightness in the HSB color scheme.
+The token colors follow the hue, saturation, and brightness (HSB) spectrum, with full saturation=1 and brightness=1.
+The hue is a color analogous to the hotness, where background = 0 to red = 1, and any color in-between is determined by the attention score.

 INFO.
-The title of the WebView tab is named after the source code file, annotated with a number indicating which model was used to generate the attention scores.
+The title of the WebView tab is named after the source code file, annotated with a number indicating which model was selected to generate the attention scores.

 INFO.
-At the end of the web page, you can see the classification results, i.e., the probabilities of the current program belong to each class.
+At the end of the webview, you can see the classification results, i.e., the probabilities of the current program belong to each class.
 According to our Dataset 1 of 10 sorting problems, collected from Github, the meaning of a class is the following:
 ```
 0 insertion-sort
 1 merge-sort